2023 Advent Study

 2022 Advent Study

-Our 2022 Advent Bible Study is All the Good: a Wesleyan Way of Christmas.
+Our 2022 Advent Bible Study was All the Good: a Wesleyan Way of Christmas.
 From the book:

 “Journey Through Advent with John Wesley’s Means of Grace.
 The season of Advent offers time and space for Christians to prepare for the coming of Jesus Christ at Christmas through reflecting on the story of salvation.
 In All the Good: A Wesleyan Way of Christmas, a group of diverse Wesleyan scholars will take you on an Advent journey guided by the practices in John Wesley’s means of grace.
 John Wesley’s emphasis upon practices of piety and mercy–or good works–drew from the larger Christian tradition.
 Each chapter guides participants through one of the four weeks of Advent by reflecting on biblical passages in light of an aspect of Wesleyan means of grace highlighted by illustrations and stories.
 Readers will look at; 1) preparing the way for God, 2) the impact and significance of prayer, 3) the substance of good works and caring for others, and 4) sharing God’s mission to the world.
 In this season of Advent as we await the birth of the Christ child we will remember and know God’s goodness and love for us.”